Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 ### void lcd_flip(uint8_t horizontally, uint8_t vertically)
 Flips the display content horizontally/vertically, does NOT touch the framebuffer.
 Pass `1` as argument to flip, `0` to unflip.
-Keep in mind lcd_init() flips the display horizontaly by default!
+lcd_init() flips the display horizontaly by default!

 ### void lcd_software_reset()
 Uses built-in command to reset the display.
 What it resets: contrast value, horizontal flip
 What it keeps: pixel values, vertical flip
-No need to call lcd_init() after software reset.
+No need to call lcd_init() after a software reset.